 Add the onion and celery and continue cooking until the onion is soft and fragrant.

-In a small bowl mix the flour and cold water and add to the pot.
-Continue cooking, stirring, until the sauce has thickened, for about 10 minutes.
+Add the flour thickener to the pot and stir well.
+Continue cooking until the sauce has thickened, for about 10 minutes.

 Transfer to serving bowls and garnish with parsley.